ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 {{% /tab %}}
 {{< /tabs >}}

 - Done!
-Your application already be available in localhost: - Micronaut: http://localhost:50051/ - Spring Boot: http://localhost:9090/
+Your application will be available in localhost: - Micronaut: http://localhost:50051/ - Spring Boot: http://localhost:9090/

 ### Step 6: Access your screen service